sunsleaf/CSVG/readme.md

     <img src="https://img.shields.io/badge/Framework-PyTorch-orange" /></a>
 </p>

-We propose Constraint Satisfaction Visual Grounding (CSVG) for 3D visual grounding in a point cloud referred to by nautural language descriptions.
+We propose Constraint Satisfaction Visual Grounder (CSVG) for 3D visual grounding in a point cloud referred to by nautural language descriptions.

 ## Updates